QwazyWabbitWOS/tmg/README.md

 * On Linux, clone the repo and 'make all' then copy the dynamic library to your quake2/ctf folder.
 * The code compiles on Linux and OS X as a native shared library.
 (32 or 64 bit depending on your platform)
 * As of 0.2.35 this code compiles as 64-bit code by default and will require a 64-bit engine.
-The current version of TMG is now 0.2.50.
   Use setarch i386 make all to build 32-bits on x64 platforms.
 * See the makefile for how to build 32-bit target on 64-bit platform.
 * Run the 64-bit library with a 64-bit engine.
 Run the 32-bit library with the 32-bit Q2 engine.
-* Use the make file to build on Linux/OS X. (GNUmakefile and BSDmakefile provided)
+* Use the make file to build on Linux/OS X. (GNUmakefile provided)
 * Use the VS2019 project to build on Windows.
 * The binary will be named gamei386.real.dll or gamex86_64.real.so depending on platform.
   This naming convention is used to allow cascade DLL such as q2admin, usually named gamei386.so (dll).